polearm123/minimal_client_server/README.md

   - packaging and depackaging streams of information (pickle)

 3. Basic, hands on pyqt5 experience
-  -Event driven development
+  - event driven development
-  -Widgets, Windows and QT classes and how they interact with each other -custom signals and slots
+  - Widgets, Windows and QT classes and how they interact with each other
+  - custom signals and slots
-  -QTimer for refreshing certain widgets on timeout
+  - QTimer for refreshing certain widgets on timeout

-4. Basics of multithreading and it's importance -Avoidance of race conditions and corrupting data -Locking
+4. Basics of multithreading and it's importance
+  - avoidance of race conditions and corrupting data
+  - locking
-  -How to use QThreads
+  - how to use QThreads

  Installation instructions: